A Shape Dynamics Tutorial: Introduction

 Part~\ref{PartHistorical} shows where SD comes from: we consider it as the most advanced stage of the \emph{relational program,} which seeks to eliminate all absolute structures from physics.
-With absolute structures I mean anything that determines physical phenomena but is not determined by them.
+Absolute structures meaning anything that determines physical phenomena but is not determined by them.
 The chief example is Newton's absolute space and time (or, in modern terms, inertial frames of reference).
 The battlefield of Newton's absolutes has seen giants of science fighting the absolute-vs-relative debate: Galileo, Descartes, Newton himself, Leibniz, Mach, Poincar\'e and Einstein.
-Another example is scale, or size: Shape Dynamics tries to eliminate precisely this absolute structure from physics.
-One could imagine pushing this program further in the future: what determines all the physical constants?
+Another example is scale, or size: SD tries to eliminate precisely this absolute structure from physics.
+One could imagine pushing this program further in the future: what determines the topology of space?
+Are the values of the physical constants a result of immutable laws or of a dynamical evolution?

-In Sec.~\ref{SectionNewtonsBucket} I will explain in detail the fundamental problem of Newtonian dynamics: everything is based on the law of inertia, which in turn relies on the concepts of rest and uniform motion, but these concepts are not defined by Newton.
-Section \ref{SectionMachPoincarePrinciple} makes the problem with Newton's construction precise.
-Stating in a mathematically precise way the defect of Newton's theory was an incredibly hard problem; after more then two centuries Henri Poincar\'e did it.
-But even Poincar\'e's formulation (which we call the `Mach--Poincar\'e principle) wasn't recognized for what it is until the work of Barbour and Bertotti, in the 1960's.
+In Sec.~\ref{SectionNewtonsBucket} I explain in detail the fundamental problem of Newtonian dynamics: everything is based on the law of inertia, which in turn relies on the concepts of rest and uniform motion, but these concepts are not defined by Newton.
+Section \ref{SectionMachPoincarePrinciple} makes it clear what the problem with Newton's construction is.
+Stating in a mathematically precise way the defect of Newton's theory was an incredibly hard problem; Henri Poincar\'e solved it after more than two centuries.
+However even Poincar\'e's formulation (which we call the `Mach--Poincar\'e Principle') wasn't recognized for what it is until the work of Barbour and Bertotti in the 1960's.